James-Frowen/james-frowen.github.io-v2/about.md

   <summary class="bold-summary">More Details</summary>

 <p>
 The Alacrity Foundation is an educational charity.
-Alacrity offers a year long programme that provides graduates with practical business training and software skills .
+Alacrity offers a year long programme that provides graduates with practical business training and software skills.
 </p>

 <p>